 Of course, as with any major European city, when you walk through the downtown area you’ll find stacks of small shops selling “Made in China” souvenirs – I’ve even seen a Lisbon souvenir boomerang!
 Ignore those spots and head to these cute Lisbon boutiques, souvenir shops, and concept stores that put local artisans, Portuguese-made goods and authentic Lisbon souvenirs in the spotlight.

 This guide includes shops that mostly stock a wide range of gifts and goods.
-If you’re after something particular, read my guides on where to buy tiles in Portugal, where to shop for ceramics, and where to shop sustainable and Portuguese-made brands in Lisbon.
+If you’re after something particular, read my guides on where to buy tiles in Portugal, where to shop for ceramics, tile-painting workshops, and where to shop sustainable and Portuguese-made brands in Lisbon.

 The best Portuguese gift shops in Lisbon